danielhouri/WhatsApp/README.md

 -user can add a new chat by clicking the message icon that on the top of the sidebar user only need to enter the name and chat will appper on sidebar chat
--the site also support finding a spcific chat from list by writing the nickname aka name that is on the chat -the site support using click functionality and pressing the enter key
+-the site also support finding a spcific chat from list by writing the nickname aka name that is on the chat -the site support using click functionality and pressing the enter key The page will reload when you make changes.

 ### `Run the project`
 To run the project you need to enter in the terminal.
 You have to install the following before to run: